Introduction

 The primary side effects of Gabapentin toxicity - ataxia (loss of co-ordination), nystagmus (involuntary eye movement), and profound sedation - are the exact clinical manifestations Massey staff used to diagnose a "terminal neurological event".

-- The Failed Differential: There is no evidence in the summary that the ICU vet, "Steffi", or the unnamed neurologist performed a differential diagnosis to rule out drug-induced stupor.
-Instead, they performed a neurological examination on a patient currently at the peak of a "stacked" dose of Gabapentin.
+- The Failed Differential: T here is no evidence in the summary that the ICU vet, "Steffi", or the unnamed neurologist performed a differential diagnosis to rule out drug-induced stupor.
+Instead, they performed a neurological examination on a patient currently at the peak of a massive, "stacked" load of Gabapentin (200mg–300mg).

 - The Invalid Exam: Under standard neurological protocols (e.g., de Lahunta's), a valid exam cannot be performed on a sedated patient.
 Drugs that depress the Central Nervous System (CNS) result in "false positives" for delayed proprioception and altered mentation.